weepboop/VirtualVisitors/README.md

 # How to run your application on a server
 # How to run any tests you have written for your software
 # The API for your server application - all GET, POST, PATCH, etc endpoints, and what they each do
-# A clear set of expectations around known bugs and a road-map for future development.
+# A clear set of expectations around known bugs and a road map for future development.
 # Documentation needs to be written in Markdown (MD) files, nicely formatted
 # Documentation should be included in each team’s final code submission.
 # Documentation should be saved in your main project directory under "docs"